Azure/azure-rest-api-specs/specification/baremetalinfrastructure/resource-manager/readme.md

-# azurebaremetal
+# baremetalinfrastructure

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for azurebaremetal.
+This is the AutoRest configuration file for baremetalinfrastructure.

 ## Getting Started